bufbuild-ru/docs/docs/protovalidate/quickstart/connect-go/index.md

 Before you start coding, take a few minutes to explore the code in the example.

-## Explore tutorial code
+## Explore quickstart code

-This tutorial uses the example in `connect-go/start`.
+This quickstart uses the example in `connect-go/start`.
 All filenames are relative to this directory.

 ### Protobuf